dayna199524/Eternity-Holdings-Ltd./README.md

 >1.
 As a Returning Visitor, I want to quickly get in touch with someone about investing/selling/obtaining more information.
 >2.
 As a Returning Visitor, I want to understand what a HMO or Serviced Accommodation Property is.
 >3.
-As a Returning Visitor, I want to see investment models/completed investment outcomes to see what sort of profit I can make from my investment with Eternity Holdings Ltd.
+As a Returning Visitor, I want to see updated investment outcomes to see if the returns on investments have improved or diminished.
 >4.
 As a Returning Visitor, I want to find social media links to see what the company is currently working on.
 >5.
 As a Returning Visitor, I want to see what current investment opportunities are available.